I'm interested in health and nutrition. I was diagnosed with plantar fasciitis and had to learn how to resolve my pain.

 If you have access to a hot tub, it'll probably do wonders.
 I don't, so I use a dishpan of hot water.
 Livin' the high life.

 Again, heat = looser muscles.
-It's nicer and more fun it you can get someone else to massage your calves afterward, but you can do it yourself too.
+It's nicer and more fun if you can get someone else to massage your calves afterward, but you can do it yourself too.
 Just remember: When you find a spot that hurts, that's the place you need to be focusing on.

-5. Make yourself a rice bag.
+5. Make Yourself a Rice Bag

 You can buy a rice bag, but most are small and designed for use on the neck.
 Look for something big enough to rest both feet on, or (even better) big and squishy enough to envelop your feet and Achilles' tendons.